Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Test 4: WPBenchmark

 WPBenchmark WordPress plugin performs a series of hardware tests, including CPU & Memory, network, and database tests to evaluate the hardware performance of the server.
-We set a standard PHP version across all the test sites to bring accurate hardware reviews of hosting providers.
+We set a standard PHP version across all the test sites to bring accurate hardware performance of hosting providers.

 Sample WPBenchmark report.